kkalb/kkalb/lib/kkalb_web/live/bike/README.md

 Here's a quick overview of the current goals and potential enhancements.

+The goal is to guess a random number between 1 and n, where n is set at compile time to 5.

 ---

 ## 🚀 Getting Started

 To start the server, run the following command:

+## 🔥Important note
+ Everything was developed and tested in devcontainer in vscode.
+ To ensure everything works on other setups, please use devcontainers or

 ```bash
 mix setup